wighawag/blog-ipfs/webapp/drafts/blog-hosted-on-ens-ipfs.md

 I wanted my website to support both and made a fork of sapper with support for it.
 The [PR on sapper github](https://github.com/sveltejs/sapper/pull/866) is still open but in the mean time you can use my fork to have that.
 And feel free to add your thoughts there if you want to help get it merged.

-Plus for web3 related stuff, I have a library currently called [svelte-wallet](https://github.com/wighawag/svelte-wallet) that use the store api of svelte allowing you to easily interact with Ethereum.
+Plus for web3 related stuff, I have a library: [svelte-wallet](https://github.com/wighawag/svelte-wallet) that uses the store api of svelte allowing you to easily interact with Ethereum.
 It is still a work in progress, but plan to make it a stable library soon.
-I use it for several projects and it makes my life easier :) It is actually not tied to svelte as svelte store simply follow the Observable pattern.
+I use it for several projects and it makes my life easier :) It is actually not tied to svelte as svelte store simply follow the Observable pattern, (see [here](https://svelte.dev/docs#Store_contract)).

 I actually use it here to add a donation button to that page.
 See below.